antonpolevyy/emotion-copycap_partial-solutions/find-duplicates/README.md

 ## Note

 * find-duplicates.py        - creates duplicates.csv file with similar pictures
+* view-delete-duplicates.py - display pairs from duplicates.csv and delete or skip manually
-* delete-duplicates.py    - deletes files from the list in duplicates.csv
+* delete-duplicates.py      - automatically deletes files from the list in duplicates.csv

 !!Note that find-duplicates.py will compare every next image faster and faster.
 Inside the main loop, it compares every image to all the other images, but skip those that has been compared before.